 Review by Frank Plowright

-To coincide with the brief run of the Powers video show, the series was relaunched for a third time, although without making any concessions for anyone who’s seen the show who’s prompted to read the graphic novels.
-They’d be better off starting their Powers reading experience with Who Killed Retro Girl?
+To coincide with the brief run of the Powers video show, the series was relaunched for a third time, although without making concessions for anyone who’s seen the show and is prompted to read the graphic novels.
+They’d be better off starting with Who Killed Retro Girl?
 There’s a second reason for this advice as All the New Powers comes across as both creators going through the motions.
 At times its as if a writer and artist other than Brian Michael Bendis and Michael Avon Oeming are attempting to approximate their work.
 There are several sequences of Deena Pilgrim mouthing off, but more extensively than usual with less wit, to no great effect, and illustrated in sometimes slapdash fashion, with bodies not in proportion, and too great a reliance on shade.

 Oeming isn’t quite as jaded as Bendis.
 There’s a lot of effort in some spreads, although the cost in the early chapters is less attention to paid to the bread and butter pages.
 A greater balance is struck by the final episodes where Oeming is back to form.
 So is Bendis by the final pages, with an excellent ending.
 It’s a great shame arriving at it was such hard work.
-The reboot continues, but at a glacial pace, with two serialised issues so far released annually.
+The reboot concludes with the provocatively titled The Best Ever.